 What is the method of obtaining a porcelain veneer?

 The veneer is made in-house with our E4D dental restoration device that fabricates a restoration right in the dental office while patients wait.
 The tooth is prepared by filing down the front and taking digital impressions with the CAD/CAM E4D software.
 Then a veneer is milled from a block of porcelain and bonded in place during the same appointment.

 What about composite veneers?

-Dr. Gin Goei, Sharon Gabriel, and Liz Takahashi also offer composite veneers, where a composite resin material is used to create coverage to the natural tooth.
+Dr. Gin Goei and Sharon Gabriel also offer composite veneers, where a composite resin material is used to create coverage to the natural tooth.
 While this can be completed in a shorter period, this material is not stain-resistant and may need replacement more often than a porcelain-made veneer.